 Indigo Strengthens The Fabric

-Indigo has a unique property which makes the fabric last for ages!
+Indigo dye structure has a unique property which makes the fabric last for ages!

 By attaching its molecules to each string of the fabric, it wraps around it like a skin.

 As a consequence, it protects and shields it for a really long time.

 Other than lending lustre to the tone of the color, indigo also has a handful of skin benefits.

 - Has a sedative and calming effect on the skin

 - Some Indian tribes use it to control bleeding.

 - Extracts of the plants are useful for curing coughs, dermatitis, chest pain.

 - The Japanese believe that Indigo also acts as a pest control.